Close Menu

 Who Needs Enameloplasty?

-Enameloplasty Tooth Reshaping and TreatmentAnyone with teeth where the enamel surface is worn, chipped or fractured can have odontoplasty treatment to restore the teeth through teeth reshaping and polishing.
+Enameloplasty Tooth Reshaping And TreatmentAnyone with teeth where the enamel surface is worn, chipped or fractured can have odontoplasty treatment to restore the teeth through teeth reshaping and polishing.
 Teeth grinding, or biting on to brittle surfaces can cause teeth to either wear or become chipped.
 When a tooth is damaged due to decay, enamel may be removed in a separate procedure called enamelectomy before the tooth is restored.

 How does Enameloplasty contribute to good oral health?